Skip to content

 Module lead Health Service Delivery for the Neurosciences

-Dr Gill Cumberbatch is a Stroke nurse consultant at St. George’s University Hospitals Foundation Trust and module lead for ‘Health Service Delivery for the Clinical Neurosciences’ on the MSc in Clinical Neuroscience Practice.
+Dr Gill Cumberbatch is a Stroke nurse consultant at St George’s University Hospitals Foundation Trust and module lead for ‘Health Service Delivery for the Clinical Neurosciences’ on the MSc in Clinical Neuroscience Practice.
 She completed her nurse training at Glasgow University followed by an MSc at King’s College London and a subsequent PhD on patient, carers and clinician views on communication about thrombolysis treatment.
 Her current role as stroke nurse consultant at encompasses the whole patient pathway including thrombectomy, hyper-acute care, inpatient care, research, outpatient stroke clinics and stroke prevention.
 She is the principle investigator for a number of stroke clinical research trials.

-She is the joint Clinical Director for stroke in London and until recently was the stroke care group lead for St. George’s Hospital.
+She is the joint Clinical Director for stroke in London and until recently was the stroke care group lead for St George’s Hospital.
 She jointly leads the National thrombectomy nursing group.
 She is a member of the Royal College of Physicians Intercollegiate Stroke Working Party and peer review project.
 She was part of the Guideline Development Group for the Stroke National Clinical Guidelines.
 She is also an honorary lecturer and co-convenor of the Acute Care module of the MSc in stroke at University College London.
 Internationally she has worked with stroke services in Guyana, Russia, Vietnam and China to improve stroke care.

 Dr Atticus Hainsworth

-Programme deputy director
+Course deputy director

 Atticus H Hainsworth is Reader in Cerebrovascular Disease at St George’s University of London, UK.
 He is an expert in the pathology of cerebral small vessel disease, the primary cause of lacunar stroke and vascular cognitive impairment.
 His interests are in the pathological processes that underlie small vessel disease and associated white matter lesions.
 He has explored pathogenic mechanisms of small vessel disease in human brain tissue derived from large cohorts (primarily the OPTIMA and MRC-CFAS cohorts).
 He has explored animal models relevant to small vessel disease, see Hainsworth et al (2017) below.